Jimmy Page: Artistry

 Page viewed himself as a composer first and foremost, and likened his compositional and structural styles to classical music.
 He described his approach to composing as "building up harmonies, orchestrating the guitar like an army".
 Prolific in creating guitar riffs, Page's style involves various alternative guitar tunings and melodic solos, coupled with aggressive, distorted guitar tones.
-It is also characterized by his folk and eastern-influenced acoustic work.
+It is also characterised by his folk and eastern-influenced acoustic work.
 He is notable for occasionally playing his guitar with a cello bow to add a droning sound texture to the music.
 His acoustic guitar playing style was described as unconventional, full of strange angles and unexpected shapes and changes.
 Rob Power of MusicRadar wrote, "It's almost unfair that one of the greatest electric warriors of all time, a riffmeister of repute and a rocker almost without parallel, also happened to be a brilliant and thoughtful acoustic player as well.
 Jimmy Page's musical magpie act and boundless virtuosity meant he was able to take almost any genre or style and bend it to his will."

 Page's guitar playing style has been described as "extremely eclectic".
 His work with the Yardbirds and Led Zeppelin drew comparisons to the "wild abandon often associated with Jimi Hendrix, the passion and grit of a seasoned bluesman, and the sensitivity of a folk musician".
 Page's influences include blues and early rockabilly guitarists such as Otis Rush, Buddy Guy, Hubert Sumlin, Cliff Gallup and Scotty Moore.
 According to Guitar Player, "he combined these influences with a strong interest in the occult and plenty of his own studio savvy to paint a musical landscape" through the band's music.

 Page came up with a great deal of material used in Led Zeppelin by tape-recording himself.
 He said, "I'd be expanding on an idea and then I'd go back and I'd review it.
 So a lot of it you can hear train wrecks as you're playing through the song—I'm just working and trying stuff.
 Then I'd come back, as you say, and extract what appeared to be the shining bits, if you like, as opposed to the bits, and then I'd lace them together.
 That's how the sequence of the song would arrive."
 He further explained, "I [would] just [be] experimenting on the guitar and I [would come] up with this thing and I [think], 'I'm not losing that!'"